donburgers/Hardware/README.md

 ## License

 This project is a remix of the "Open Stick - Open Source 3D printable full sized arcade stick" by TheTrain, available on [Printables.com](https://www.printables.com/model/858059-open-stick-open-source-3d-printable-full-sized-arc).

-**Mandatory Attribution for Derivatives (from original work's requirements):**
-The original work by TheTrain (and/or the board component it is based on) has specific licensing terms that **must** be included in any distribution of derivatives.
-Please ensure the following text is included, along with any associated links if they were present in the original source of this requirement:

 ---
 The following text must be included in any distribution of derivatives of this board.
 All links must also be included.